jesperberth/GitForOps/gitforops/content/lab01/_index.md

 ---
-title: "Lab 1 Install Software"
+title: "Install Software"
+weight: 5
+pre: "<b>Lab 1. </b>"
+chapter: false
 ---

 In this lab we will install git, Windows terminal and Visual Studio Code on your local computer